 “guiding architects is an international network for architectural guided tours.

 This year’s PDF survey of salary ranges in the construction industry, by Hays.

 An extract on Hong King’s architecture from Frommer’s Hong Kong Day By Day .

 Confused by a blurry old drainage plan covered in random letters?

 Stuart Harrison’s two page guide to Melbourne architecture – useful for visitors.
-I think it was written for Lonely Planet.
-Here as a PDF.

 This is a great resource for contemporary european buildings – photos, maps, and most importantly, addresses.

 Google map put together in late 2008 on the occasion of the Powerhouse exhibition, Modern Times.